 John Heald has been living on the Midcoast of Maine for the last six years.
 For thirty five years, he had a successful career managing international paper, packaging and printing companies.
 Since his retirement, he has been involved with committee work on several for-profit boards, including Cobscook Bay Company, as well as non-profit boards like the CCLC, United Cerebral Palsy, Preble Street and Common Good Ventures.
 John is also involved in his son’s energy efficiency investment business.

 John became involved in the CCLC by a recommendation from Janet Taylor of the C.F.
 Adams Charitable Trust three years ago, who suggested he visit our campus.
 John felt like he had come home to the work he had been involved in years ago with his wife as a VISTA volunteer.
 He recognized the same commitment to community health and development and the near identical challenges and opportunities.

 When not engaged in board duties, John likes to hike and walk and spend time with his grandson.

-Admitted to practice in Maine in 1977, Mr. Ray worked as an associate in the litigation department of a large Portland, Maine law firm until 1980, when he was appointed Law Clerk for the U.S. District Court for District of Maine.
-After completing his clerkship with the federal court, Mr. Ray became Staff Counsel and Assistant to U.S. Senator George J. Mitchell.
-After two years in Washington, D.C., Mr. Ray returned to Portland and became a member of Burns, Ray, DeLano & Macdonald, which merged with Bernstein Shur in 2000.
+David graduated from Shead Memorial High School in Eastport, the University of Maine at Orono and Cornell Law School.
+Admitted to practice law in Maine in 1977, David worked as an associate in the litigation department of a large Portland, Maine law firm until 1980, when he was appointed Law Clerk to the U.S. District Court for the District of Maine.
+After completing his clerkship, he became Staff Counsel and Assistant to U.S. Senator George J. Mitchell.
+After two years in Washington, D.C., David returned to Portland to practice law specializing in construction law and litigation.
+David retired from active practice in 2016.